EOSArgentina/cli_wallet/README.md

 # EOS Wallet

-Docker Compose and configuration for running a local EOS node, with http and wallet plugins connected to Aurora's NuSeed.
+Docker Compose and configuration for running a local EOS cli wallet.

 ## RUN